alekthegenius/Honor-Society-Website/README.md

 2. Download the code and open it in VSCode
 3. Install all of the required libraries by running `npm install`
 4. Previewing the website with `npm run dev`
-5. And finally, uploading the website to your web server by running `npm run build` and saving the build folder as "honors" onto your web server.
+5. And finally, uploading the website to your web server by running `npm run build` and saving the contents of the build folder under a folder titled `honors` on your web server.